Recap of 58th IT Press Tour in Boston, MA

 Key partnerships are essential for the vendor, top ones are Veeam, Veritas and Commvault and we anticipate some extension with Rubrik.
 We realize that the company also started some activities with HYCU.

 Regarding the future for the company, we understood that Andrews and his team still wish to stay independent but could potentially target an IPO to convert the success.
 At the same time, the team doesn’t need to raise any money from the private or public sector.
-As the trajectory is pretty impressive for several years, we realize the ExaGrid could join the candidate list of Storage Unicorn published bi-annually by Coldago Research.
+As the trajectory is pretty impressive for several years, we realize that ExaGrid could join the candidate list of Storage Unicorn published bi-annually by Coldago Research.

 Click to enlarge